 The Scientific Committee of the Alphonse and Dorimène Desjardins International Institute for Cooperatives aims to guide the research support activities of the Institute.
 It is currently composed of professors from HEC Montréal from different disciplines, recognized for their high level of expertise and who have a significant influence in research.

-François Bellavance is a Professor at the Department of Decision Science at HEC Montreal.
-He is a member of the Centre interuniversitaire de recherche sur les réseaux d’entreprise, la logistique et le transport (CIRRELT).
-He obtained his Ph.D. in Statistics in 1994 from the University of Montreal.
+François Bellavance is a Professor at the Department of Decision Sciences at HEC Montréal.
+He is also Director of the Office of the Academic Programs at HEC Montréal, as well as a member of the Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT).
+He obtained his PhD in Statistics in 1994 from the University of Montreal.
 Before joining HEC Montréal in 1998, he was Director of the Statistical Consulting Service at Simon Fraser University (1990-1993), biostatistician at St. Mary Hospital and Assistant Professor at the Department of Epidemiology and Biostatistics at McGill University (1994-1998).
 His research interests and recent activities focus on data mining and methodology and various issues relating to road safety.
-He was a founding member and Director of Réseau de recherche en sécurité routière of Québec (RRSR) from 2010 to 2015.
+He was a founding member and Director of Réseau de recherche en sécurité routière of Quebec (RRSR) from 2010 to 2015.
 He was also a member of Quebec Table Road Safety (2005-2015) and on the Board of Directors of the Canadian Association of Road Safety (2008-2015).
 He was President of the SSC Biostatistics in 2000-2001 and a Board member of the SSC representing the Quebec region from 1998 to 2000 and from 2005 to 2009.
 He was on the selection committee of statistical research grants of CRSNG from 2006 to 2008.
 He currently sits on the Executive Committee of the SSC’s Business and Industrial Statistics Section (elected President 2015-2016, President 2016-2017 and Past President 2017-2018).

 Director, Department of Accounting Studies, HEC Montréal